 Posted on Wednesday, 14th March 2012

+Soif is owned by the same group who own Terroirs.
 When I visited Terroirs in 2009 shortly after it opened, I thought it to be one of the most exciting wine bar and restaurants to grace the London stage.
 Well priced, heartfelt, rustic French cooking in an atmospheric central London location – what could be better?
 The offerings of ‘natural’ wines at decent prices worked a charm too.
-The wine bar and restaurant was obviously so successful that it spawned a second, Brawn in East London, and a third, Soif in South London.
+The wine bar and restaurant was obviously so successful that it spawned a second, Brawn in East London, and then the third, Soif in South London.

 Like Terroirs, Soif offers a reasonable range of tasting portions for sharing and main sized meals, as well as a selection of ‘natural’ wines.
 We started with the charcuterie platter (£12.50) of pork terrine, rillette and Toscana salami.
 I loved, loved, loved the rillette at Terroirs and so this was the part of the platter that I was looking forward to the most.
 Instead I found the version at Soif to be overly fatty and not particularly enjoyable with a disproportionately high ratio of fat to meat.
 The terrine on the other hand was meaty and flavoursome.
 The salami was also good.

 Clams with lemon, garlic and coriander (£8.50) were fresh, but extremely salty to the point of being unappealing.

 Montbéliard sausage (£12) was wonderfully rustic and full of meaty goodness.
 It was accompanied by a well prepared choucroute which was refined, light and tasty.
 Its delicate hint of acidity worked well with the meat.
 Despite the fact that the sausage skin was a little tough, this was a highly enjoyable dish.